ish/restish/docs-build/guard.rst

 Access Control using Guard
 **************************

-Restish supplies a module called ``guard`` which makes applying access control easy to apply to
+Restish supplies a module called ``guard`` which makes applying access control easy to apply to resources or methods.

 Basic Auth using repoze.who
 ---------------------------